shtrausslearning/shtrausslearning.github.io/docs/markdown/portfolio/nlp.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://www.kaggle.com/code/shtrausslearning/nlp-edx-course-recommendations)

 In this study, we create an **NLP based recommendation system** which informs a user about possible courses they make like, based on a couse they have jusy added.
-We will utilise [scrapped edX](https://www.kaggle.com/datasets/khusheekapoor/edx-courses-dataset-2021) course description data , clean the text data and then convert document into vector form using two different approaches BoW based **TF-IDF** and **word2vec**, then calculate the **consine similarity**, from which we will be able to extract a list of courses which are most similar and so can be recommended.
+We will utilise **[scrapped edX](https://www.kaggle.com/datasets/khusheekapoor/edx-courses-dataset-2021)** course description data, clean the text data and then convert document into vector form using two different approaches BoW based **TF-IDF** and **word2vec**, then calculate the **consine similarity**, from which we will be able to extract a list of courses which are most similar and so can be recommended.

 <center>
 	![](https://i.imgur.com/An0dxm5.png)